JTRamirez/BRMS-Walkthrough/modules/part-one-whats-a-rule-engine-anyway.md

 ---

 Well, as you might have figured out by now, all of this (and more) comprise the "problems" that rules engines look to solve, by pulling this logic out of applications, and providing a means to create and edit it with an ideal syntax and in a more sensible way.
+Rather than have the above application code own everything, for example, the app can fetch necessary data, rely on the rules engine to deduce the needed variables, receive the results, and then perform any necessary calculations (such as the final tax bill.
+In this way, the functionality is the same, but we are able to avoid a lot of the pitfalls associated with having the application determine the correct tax bracket, deductions, and so forth.
+We also provide a much better way to edit all of those rules as they change over time.

 _(Note that, for the purposes of this path, the BRE (Business Rules Engine) we'll be focusing on is Red Hat's BRMS, which is built upon JBoss Drools, Guvnor, and other open source projects.
 That said, the concepts behind any rules engine are generally the same.)_